 The setting of the ‘MODE’ keyword shall be ‘SEQUENTIAL’.

 For two-way data, the signal path originates at a ground antenna (or a ‘first spacecraft’), so the uplink (or crosslink) transmit participant number shall be the first number in the value assigned to the PATH keyword.
 The participant number of the transponder onboard the spacecraft to which the signal is being uplinked shall be the second number in the value assigned to the PATH keyword.
-The third entry in the PATH keyword value shall be the same as the first (two way downlink is received at the same participant which transmits the uplink/crosslink).
+The third entry in the PATH keyword value shall be the same as the first (two-way downlink is received at the same participant which transmits the uplink/crosslink).
 Both PARTICIPANT_1 and PARTICIPANT_2 may be spacecraft as in the case of a spacecraft-spacecraft exchange.

 EXAMPLES – ‘PATH=1,2,1’ indicates transmission from PARTICIPANT_1 to PARTICIPANT_2, with final reception at PARTICIPANT_1; ‘PATH=2,1,2’ indicates transmission from PARTICIPANT_2 to PARTICIPANT_1, with final reception at PARTICIPANT_2.

-NOTE – See figures D-3, D-4, and D-9 for example TDMs containing two-way tracking data.
+NOTE – See figures D-3, D-4, D-9, and D-18 for example TDMs containing two-way tracking data.

 Three-Way Data